Hi ya’ll! Being that school is starting, or has already started for some, got me thinking of ways I could help my child be excited for school.

-2. Discuss the new things they will learn.
 My daughter loves to learn new things so it doesn’t take much convincing for her.
 But my son needs a little push.
-He is very inquisitive, so if we take a minute to fully explain it he is a lot more reseptive and willing.
+He is very inquisitive, so if we take a minute to fully explain it he is a lot more receptive and willing.

 P.S.-If you are looking for school outfits on a tight budget this thrift store is perfect!

-6. Get a good nights sleep.
-This is probably top priority on my list.
+Having my kiddos get a good nights sleep is top priority on my list.
 When a child is lacking sleep they get grumpy and aren’t able to focus.
 This could lead to getting bad grades, as well as bad behavior.
 Sleep keeps our bodies and minds healthy, which prepares us for a GREAT day!